In this article, we are going to go over some of the reasons why people will delete others off of social media apps such as Facebook and Snapchat.

 To make a long story short, sometimes we criticize things in general without realizing that others might think that it is specifically about them.

 They got back together with their ex.

 Sometimes, when a relationship ends, people will go on an “adding spree”.
-There can be multiple reasons for this.
-For example, they could be trying to make their ex-partner jealous.
+There could be multiple reasons for this.
+For example, they might be trying to make their ex-partner jealous.